iechor/docs/content/network/network-tutorial-standalone.md

     ```

     Near the top, information about the `bridge` network is listed, including
-    the IP address of the gateway between the Docker host and the `bridge`
+    the IP address of the gateway between the iEchor host and the `bridge`
     network (`172.17.0.1`).
 Under the `Containers` key, each connected container
     is listed, along with information about its IP address (`172.17.0.2` for
     `alpine1` and `172.17.0.3` for `alpine2`).

 4. The containers are running in the background.
-Use the `docker attach`
+Use the `iechor attach`
     command to connect to `alpine1`.

     ```console
-    $ docker attach alpine1
+    $ iechor attach alpine1

     / #
     ```